AutoMod

 AutoMod following a request to begin filtering out a word.

-I am responsible for the bot’s full development lifecycle, including its development, maintenance, and hosting for the official Revolt instance.
+I am responsible for the bot’s full development lifecycle, including its development, maintenance, and hosting for the official Stoat instance.
 AutoMod provides essential moderation features such as message filtering, punitive user actions, and comprehensive action logging, among much more.

 Spurred by the growing need for improved user resources, I created a custom documentation website from the ground up, making comprehensive support materials presented in an accessible manner available to all users.
 Realising the need for better communication with the user base, I extended this site to also support a blog.